How to use ropes, mooring lines and moor a boat

 Standard mooring with a shallow bank

 In the above situation, you have stopped the barge on line 1.
-The main current keeps the stern close to the river bank.
+The main current keeps the stern close to the riverbank.

 Mooring with a strong current